Skip to Content

 socorro islands mexico for hammerhead shark diving

-In Mexican the island quartet is really a tongue twister: Islas Revillagigedo.
-Simpler and better known are the volcanic islands under Soccoro Islands and many like to speak of the “Mexican Galapagos”.
-The quality addition is really not exaggerated, because they are a similar big fishing area.
-Apart from that the comparison limps enormously, because there is nothing offered on land.
+In Mexican, the island quartet is a tongue twister: Islas Revillagigedo.
+More straightforward and better known are the volcanic islands under Soccoro Islands, and many like to speak of the “Mexican Galapagos.”
+The quality addition is not exaggerated because they are a similar to big fishing areas.
+Apart from that,, the comparison limps enormously because nothing is offered on land.

 When to go